 The idea behind the current Prakriti Resort and Organic Farm was conceived in 2012 by the name Nepal Farming Organic World.
 A project brought locals and farmers on board as shareholders.
 This operated for two years, but was unfortunately irreparably damaged in the 2015 earthquake.
 The farmers themselves couldn’t afford to reinvest, so a new model needed to be developed.

-The model project aims to provide visitors with an authentic and memorable farm experience as well as employment for the local population and returns for investors, all while contributing to the protection of the environment.
-The model project will contribute to promoting a sustainable and diversified eco-tourism destination while establishing standards, demonstrations, training and knowledge sharing for better local livelihoods, as well considering the wishes of visitors.
+Now, Prakriti Resort has created a unique blend of world-class hospitality, comfort and service, along with environmentally friendly design, operations and local community support.
+This model project aims to provide visitors with an authentic and memorable farm experience as well as employment for the local population and returns for investors, all while contributing to the protection of the environment.
+The model project will contribute to promoting a sustainable and diversified eco-tourism destination while establishing standards, demonstrations, training and knowledge sharing for better local livelihoods and as well considering the wishes of visitors.

 Krishna Shiva Bhakti is one of our partners and also the coordinator who is responsible of keeping conducive environment among the villagers of the Hibung village situated just below our resort.
 His house lies at very close proximity to our resort and he is also helping constructional and maintenance work of the resort.
 His is equally active in social work helping those who need help.
 Depending from his regular schedules he participates in different cultural activities, meetings and training programs in the villages.
 However, it was a big misfortune to him as his house was collapsed during the massive earth quake occurred in April 2014.
 However, he managed to rebuild his two storied housekeeping enough rooms for rest of the family member’s and two spare guest rooms which he would like to utilize for a home stay purpose.
 The kitchen and store areas are kept at the bottom floor and rooms are kept on the first floor.
 There is a separate small house next to his house where chicken and cattle are kept.
 He has clean toilet and bath area separated from his main house to be used for common purpose.
 Since Krishna has taken training on the Home stay management in past, he knows how to function for the purpose and keeps the entire house clean and tidy.
 There should not be any problem.
 Our host Krishna makes sure that his guests stay comfortably at his home.
 Those visitors other than Nepal may need to communicate with Krishna with Physical gesture as his English speaking is basic but his school going children can understand, read and write in English.